louismrose/VersionControlLecture/README.md

 That's it, you're done installing and configuring Git.

-Starting off
+Execrices
 ------------

-Now that you have git set up, let's make a repository.
+1)

-* Create a new directory and move into it
+i] Create a directory
+This is your project directory.
+As part of this practical let's say that this is a folder named 'LearnGit'.
+Navigate to the desired place in your filesystem (e.g. Dekstop) and create the 'LearnGit' folder.
+This can be done by either using the file manager of your OS or by running in the terminal the following commands (make sure that you have navigated to the appropriate location - e.g. Desktop - before running the mkdir command).

 ~~~
-mkdir learnGit
+mkdir LearnGit
-cd learnGit
+cd LearnGit
 ~~~

-* As every good project has a README, let's create that first
+ii] As every good project has a README, let's create that first.
+Again you can do this by using your favorite text editor (save the .txt file inside the folder you created before - e.g. Desktop/LearnGit/Readme.txt) or by running the following command in the terminal.

 ~~~
 echo "This project is for learning the git VCS tool" > README
 ~~~

-* Now that you have a file, let's track it with git!
+iii] Now that you have a file, let's track it with git!
 First we have to initialise this directory as a repository

 ~~~
 git init
 ~~~

+This creates all the files needed for Git.
+If you have hidden files enabled in your machine you will be able to see a semi-transparent folder created in the LearnGit folder named ".git".

-* Now we have a repo, but git does _not_ track all files automatically (this is useful with development because having git keep track of generated files like .o or binaries would be a waste of space).
+iv] Now we have a repo, but git does _not_ track all files automatically.
+This is useful beacuse we only need Git to track the files we need to version.
+For example, versioning binary files it's a waste of space.
+Of course we can also prompt git to ignore files that could possibly be tracked by initializing a .gitignore file but more on that will follow.

-    We can tell git to track a file with
+In order to ask git to track a file we need to _stage_ it.
+This is done by using the following command:

 ~~~
-git add README
+git add Readme.txt
 ~~~

+(Readme.txt is the name of the file we need Git to track.)

-* Now if we run `git status` we should see something very much like the following
+v] Now if we run the command `git status` we should see something very much like the following.

 ~~~
 git status